Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 ## When a mutator throws an exception

-If a incoming throws an exception, the message aborts, rolls back to the queue, and [error handling](/nservicebus/errors/) is applied.
+If a incoming throws an exception, the message aborts, rolls back to the queue, and [recoverability](/nservicebus/recoverability/) is applied.

 If a outgoing mutator throws an exception, the exception bubbles up to the method performing the Send or Publish.